Professional skills in a resume: examples of skills and knowledge. Examples of professional skills and abilities in a resume

 • Ask experts for advice on how to acquire the necessary skills.

-• Observe their work, for specific actions that they carry out in typical and critical situations.
-Write down valuable ideas and practical moves.
+• Observe their work, the specific actions they take in typical and critical situations.
+Record valuable ideas and practical moves.

-• You will be surprised, but: understand what you are more or less good at, and find yourself a ward.
-The most effective way to learn something is to start teaching others.
+• You will be surprised, but: understand what you are more or less good at, and find yourself a mentee.
+Most effective method learn something - start teaching others.

-The parable of the bird and the sage
+Parable of the Bird and the Wise Man

-Once a sage bought a bird at the bazaar.
+One day a sage bought a bird at the market.
 Anticipating a delicious lunch, he headed home.
 Suddenly the bird spoke.

-First tip: never believe what you think is bullshit.
-Second: soberly assess your strengths and never get down to business in which you have little chance of succeeding.
+First piece of advice: never believe what you think is nonsense.
+Second: soberly assess your strengths and never take on a task in which you have little chance of succeeding.
 And finally, the third piece of advice: never regret the good you have done.

-Having heard the bird, the sage dismissed it.
-But, flying up the tree, she shouted:
+After listening to the bird, the sage released it.
+But, fluttering up the tree, she shouted:

 You are a fool!
-Yesterday I swallowed a diamond, and if it were not for your gullibility, you would have got it, and you would have become rich!
+Yesterday I swallowed a diamond, and if not for your gullibility you would have got it and you would have gotten rich!

-Angry, the old man climbed a tree, but, unable to resist, fell and fell.
+Angry, the old man climbed the tree, but, unable to resist, fell and fell.
 The bird flew up to him.

-You listened to my advice and seemed to even understand them, but when it came to the point, you acted in a completely different way.
+You listened to my advice and seemed to even understand them, but when it came down to it, you acted completely differently.
 Well, tell me, why should I swallow a diamond?
-And did you not understand that at such a respectable age you cannot climb a tree?
+And didn’t you understand that at such a respectable age you would not be able to climb a tree?
 And you forgot about generosity as soon as greed began to speak in you.
 With these words, she flew away, leaving the sage lying on the ground.

-Conclusion: many make this mistake every now and then.
-They consult with trusted experts to make the right choice, but in the end they listen to overly optimistic people with rich imaginations.
-Unreasonable optimism awakens greed, and this is too strong a feeling.
+Conclusion: many people make this mistake every now and then.
+They consult trusted experts to make the right choices, but end up listening to overly optimistic and imaginative people.
+Unfounded optimism awakens greed, and this is too strong a feeling.

 Self-development

-• Try to master the basic skills of speed reading: this is a very useful tool that helps you read and perceive more literature in a short period of time.
+• Try to master basic speed reading skills: this is a very useful tool that helps you read and comprehend more literature in a short period of time.

-• Analyze your own life and professional experience in writing, relevant to the goal, highlighting trends and individual useful moves.
+• Analyze your own life and professional experience, relevant to the goal, highlighting trends and individual useful moves.

-• Consider similar and / or comparable situations that ended in success or, on the contrary, failure, specifically highlighting actions that led to success, actions that hindered its achievement.
+• Consider similar and/or comparable situations that ended in success or, conversely, in failure, specifically highlighting the actions that led to success and the actions that prevented its achievement.

-• Refuse to perform actions that lead to failure.
+• Avoid taking actions that lead to failure.

-• Apply new approaches, methods, ideas that you learned about in non-work situations for training.
+• Apply new approaches, methods, ideas you learn about to non-work situations for training.

-• There are a large number of different resources that allow you to get almost free access to all relevant business literature, for example, the bookmate application.
-Knowledge as such is discounted, with an endless number of webinars, online courses, and literature to be found on virtually every topic.
+• Exists a large number of different resources, which allow you to get almost free access to all current business literature, for example, the bookmate application.
+Knowledge as such is devalued; on almost every topic you can find an endless number of webinars, online courses and literature.

-• After reading each article or book useful in your opinion, be sure to either compile a mine map, or record the main useful conclusions and thoughts that you can immediately apply in practice.
+• After reading every article or book that you think is useful, be sure to either create a mine map or record the main useful conclusions and thoughts that you can immediately put into practice.

 Using feedback

-Feedback (hereinafter referred to as OS) can be called a person's reaction to your actions or inaction.
-Recently, many have been waiting from others and requesting feedback, at the same time, referring to it or in the format "Wow, we must immediately implement it!" or “What are you talking about?
-Come with your feedback, I myself know how best. " As you understand, neither the first nor the second option will help you effectively implement the information received, or, conversely, refuse to implement it.
-Here's an important rule of thumb: Whether you accept or reject feedback is your responsibility.
-You can listen, or you can just say to the person "Thank you!" and put the information in the “bottom box”.
+Feedback (hereinafter referred to as FE) can be called a person’s reaction to your actions or inactions.
+IN Lately many expect and ask for feedback from others, while at the same time treating it with either the “Wow, we need to implement it right away!” format. or “What are you saying?
+Go ahead with your feedback, I myself know what’s best.”
+As you understand, neither the first nor the second option will help you effectively implement the information received or, conversely, refuse to implement it.
+The important rule is that whether you accept or reject feedback is your responsibility.
+You can listen, or you can simply tell the person “Thank you!” and put the information in the “bottom drawer”.
 Remember: any feedback is very subjective and the person giving it gives it through the prism of his experience and his picture of the world.
-It is clear that your worldview may differ.
+It is clear that your pictures of the world may differ.

 • Get feedback regularly.

-• Most importantly, collect both positive and negative feedback ("vector of development").
+• The most important thing: collect both positive and negative feedback (“development vector”).
 You become stronger by strengthening your strengths, not your weaknesses.
-If you only ask for negative feedback, but forget about what you get, then you are losing a huge opportunity to continue to do it consciously, and to strengthen your capabilities and potential.
-Still, ask to mark the areas that need further development.
+If you only ask for negative feedback, but forget about what you are getting, then you are missing a huge opportunity to continue to do it consciously, and strengthen your capabilities and potential.
+Still, ask to mark areas that require further development.

-• Seek feedback from people who do a good job or really have the skill you are developing.
+• Ask for feedback from people who do a particular job well or actually have the skill you are developing.

-• Make the most of the feedback from your mentor, but remember to get it from other professionals as well.
+• Make the most of feedback from your mentor, but don't forget to get it from other professionals as well.

-• Agree with an expert prior to initiating an action / observation on what exactly you want to get feedback so that you can record the elements of behavior as the work progresses.
-For example, ask a coach or colleague before your performance to follow how you work with the audience on stage so that he can then give you feedback on this specific request.
+• Agree with the expert before starting the action/observation what exactly you want to receive feedback about, so that you can record elements of behavior as the work progresses.
+For example, ask a coach or colleague to observe how you work with the audience on stage before your performance, so that he can then give you feedback on this specific request.

-• Receive feedback on actions from different angles and points of view (from people performing different roles: subordinates, colleagues, management, clients; from people of different types: more or less critical, more or less similar to you, etc.) ...
+• Get feedback on actions from different sides and points of view (from people playing different roles: subordinates, colleagues, management, clients; from people different types: more and less critical, more and less similar to you, etc.).

 • Thank you for your feedback.

 • Don't argue with feedback.
-If you disagree with her, just say "Thank you, I heard and understood you."
-Remember that feedback is subjective and there is no room for self-justification in front of the person giving the OS.
+If you do not agree with her, simply say “Thank you, I heard and understood you.”
+Remember that feedback is subjective and there is no room for justifying yourself to the person giving the feedback.

-• If you do not really understand what the person who gives you the OS means, then ask him a few clarifying questions.
-For example, he says that you are too self-confident (or, on the contrary, insecure) behave.
-Ask him to give an example of situations where you showed (or did not) this quality.
-You can ask how exactly what he is talking about manifested itself in.
-In general, try to get OS according to your actions, and not abstractly according to your personality.
+• If you don’t really understand what the person giving you the OS means, then ask him a few clarifying questions.
+For example, he says that you are acting too self-confident (or, conversely, insecure).
+Ask him to give an example of situations where you showed (or did not show) this quality.
+You can ask what exactly was what he was talking about.
+In general, try to get OS based on your actions, and not abstractly based on your personality.

-• Consider the feedback you received, draw conclusions, and use them when completing the task next time.
-For example, you can record feedback on your public speaking and repeat it half an hour before your next speech.
+• Reflect on the feedback you receive, draw conclusions, and use them the next time you complete the task.
+For example, you can write down feedback in your own way public speaking and repeat it half an hour before the next speech.

-Develop in the process of completing new tasks
+Development in the process of performing new tasks

-• Look for projects where the very qualities that you are trying to develop are critical for their successful implementation.
+• Look for projects where the very qualities you are trying to develop are critical to their success.

-• Reflect on developmental experiences in applying knowledge and skills that need to be further improved.
+• Reflect on developmental experiences in the application of knowledge and skills that are subject to further improvement.

 • Do not be afraid of unexpected, atypical situations: they are the source of the most valuable developmental experience.

-• Do not use this development method on projects that are of high business value.
-In these cases, the cost of the error will be too high.
+• Do not use this development method on projects that have high business significance.
+In these cases, the cost of error will be too high.

 • At the same time, the development project must be necessary and useful to the company, otherwise you will not have the motivation to spend time on it, seriously make efforts and overcome yourself.